edsml-de1052e8/Inversion/Lecture_7_PDE_Optimisation.md

 The tangent linear equation above provides a PDE that can be solved to obtain du/dm.
 This PDE is a modification of the original PDE.
 In particular, even if the original PDE is nonlinear the PDE described by (tangent-linear-equation) is linear.

+**A baclwards continuous PDE for lambda**

+instead of getting initial condition, you start with the final condition of lambda which is from the derivative of the function.
+So you solve the lambda equation backwards in time to solve what the lambdas are.

+General idea: we can derive a continous equation for the adjoint variable.